khanlab/cvpl_tools/_sources/GettingStarted/ome_zarr.rst.txt

   as specified by the ome zarr standard, use cvpl_zarr.add_ome_zarr_group_from_path instead.
 - To specify additional arguments passed to Napari's add_image function, pass your arguments in the kwargs as a dictionary.
-- To open an OME ZARR image on Google cloud storage, use the following code instead
+- To open an ome zarr image on Google cloud storage, use the following code instead

 .. code-block:: Python